-Service System Managers have the relevant experience and a strong track record for supporting clients with barriers in life stabilization and employment.
-OMSSA is disappointed that no municipalities were successful in their bid for Employment Ontario system service management within the three prototype areas.
+Service System Managers have the relevant experience and a strong track record for supporting clients with barriers in stabilization services and employment.
+OMSSA is disappointed that no municipalities were successful in their bid for Employment Ontario system service management within the first three prototype areas.
+Municipalities making future bids for Employment Ontario service system management should be strongly considered over foreign, for-profit bids.

-➤ The Province should consider the unique strengths and benefits of the service system management approach to employment services, and work with Ontario's Service System Managers to explore an expanded role in delivering local employment programs as designated Employment Ontario providers, where interest exists.
+► The Province should consider the unique strengths and benefits of the service system management approach to employment services, and work with Ontario's Service System Managers to explore an expanded role in delivering local employment programs as designated Employment Ontario providers, where interest exists.